9 of the most metal Christmas traditions from around the world

 Something about the holiday season brings out the bizarre side of people.
-Whether it’s the emphasis on good will, the proximity to family, or the barrage of cheery music and capitalism, cultures that normally seem reasonable as a whole devolve into outlandish madness.
+Whether it’s the emphasis on goodwill, the proximity to family, or the barrage of cheery music and capitalism, cultures that normally seem reasonable as a whole devolve into outlandish madness.
 As the year ends and we all celebrate good will towards humanity, the maniac in all of us climbs out of the proverbial woodwork for a glass of high-proof eggnog.
-Suddenly, you have stodgy moms getting topless at holiday parties and hard-partying madmen crying at church.
+Suddenly, you have moms getting topless at holiday parties and hard-partying madmen crying at church.

-But the beauty of this is that plenty of cultures’ craziest old-world traditions rise to the surface — and they’re kind of rad.
-Be it a figure from yuletide folklore or a tradition based on everyone’s favorite short story a thousand years ago, some of the things certain people do to celebrate Christmas are about as twisted and unholy as it gets.
+But the beauty of this is that plenty of cultures’ craziest old-world traditions rise to the surface – and they’re kind of rad.
+Be it a figure from yuletide folklore or a tradition based on everyone’s favourite short story a thousand years ago, some of the things certain people do to celebrate Christmas are about as twisted and unholy as it gets.
 And while that may shock and confuse some squares, metal fans are more than happy to embrace the insane customs of a season during which they often feel forgotten.

 Here are nine Christmas traditions that’ll make metalheads a little cheerier…